george-hawkins/libreelec-setup/README.md

 After disappointing results with an [Odroid-C2](https://wiki.odroid.com/odroid-c2/odroid-c2), I wanted a setup that I felt was least likely to suffer glitching in playback and most likely to be able to handle [HEVC/H.265](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) content while being relatively easy to set up.
 So, I went with an overspec'd Raspberry Pi 5 setup running [LibreELEC](https://libreelec.tv/).

 Note: at various points below, I reference forum posts and comments from [Christian Hewitt](https://github.com/chewitt) - he's the project lead and platform maintainer for LibreELEC.
+When he recommends a given option, I've taken it as the way the to go, e.g. he always recommends the Flirc USB IR receiver as the remote control solution if you can't get CEC to work.

 Hardware
 --------